gacela-project/gacela-project.com/content/_index.md

 title = "Home"
 +++

-## Build a modular PHP application with Gacela

-#### Gacela helps you to split the logic of your app into different modules
+## Gacela helps you build modular applications

+**VISION**: Simplify the communication of your different modules in your web application.

+**MISSION**: Normalize the entry point of a module, without interfering with your domain-business logic.

-Splitting your project into different modules will help its design in terms of maintainability and scalability.
-It will certainly encourage your modules to interact with each other in a unified way by following these rules:
+Splitting your project into different modules help in terms of maintainability and scalability.
+It encourages your modules to interact with each other in a unified way by following these rules:

 - Modules interact with each other **only** via their _Facade_.
 - The [Facade](/docs/facade) has access to the _Factory_.